The Bristol Type 133 Prototype Monoplane Fighter and Specification F7/30.

 A closer view of the nose and undercarriage.

 The prototype had passed all its manufacturer's tests (including spinning tests) and was due to go to Martlesham Heath for evaluation by A&AEE.
 Before it went, one of Bristol's staff pilots (the chief instructor at Bristol's flying school at Filton), Thomas "Jock" Campbell, took it up for a quick flight (on the 8th of March 1935).
 He did a full set of aerobatic tests and made an approach to land, including extending the undercarriage, when he decided he still had time to test the type's spinning characteristics.
 So he climbed back up to do that.
 Unfortunately, he forgot to retract the undercarriage and when he put the aircraft into a deliberate spin at 14,000 feet (4,267 metres) the drag of the undercarriage made the spin tighten up and turned it into a flat spin, from which he could not recover by normal means.
-Additionally, the centrifugal force of the spin starved the engine of fuel and it cut out (applying full throttle was often used at the time to break out of a spin, something usually discouraged today).
+Additionally, the centrifugal force of the spin starved the engine of fuel and it cut out (at the time, applying full throttle was often used to break out of a spin, something usually discouraged today).
 Losing height rapidly, Campbell had no option but to bale out, but his foot got caught in the cockpit and he only came free some 2,000 feet (600 metres) above the ground, giving him just enough time to deploy his parachute.
 The Type 133 smashed into the edge of an orchard near Longwell Green some 6.5 miles (approx 10.5 km) from Bristol's Filton airfield and caught fire.

 The remains of the Bristol Type 133 in the orchard at Longwell Green.

 With no aircraft to send for evaluation, chances of winning the contract evaporated.
 The prototype of both the Hawker Hurricane and Supermarine Spitfire had already been ordered, both promising substantial performance increases over the Bristol 133.
-Although Bristol would go on to design and build another Mercury-engined fighter (hoped to be upgraded to a Perseus engine), the
+Although Bristol would go on to design and build another Mercury-engined fighter (hoped to be upgraded to a Perseus engine), the Type 146.
+This time they would play it safe by starting to build two prototypes!
+Although, when it became obvious that the aircraft had no realistic chance of winning a production order, the second prototype was scrapped.

 The Bristol 146 fighter; with the company preoccupied with Blenheim production, development of it was delayed, and only one of the two prototypes was completed.
 Its performance was inferior to both the Hurricane and Spitfire, with a maximum speed of only 287 mph at 15,000 feet (462 kph at 4,572 metres).